zigtools/release-worker/README.md

 Artifacts that target windows must be `.zip` files.
 All other non windows targets must include `.tar.xz` **and** `.tar.gz`.

-Release artifacts can also be signed with [minisign](https://jedisct1.github.io/minisign/) by publishing an additional `.minisign` file for every artifact.
-(Example: `zls-linux-x86_64-0.1.0.tar.xz.minisign`)
+Release artifacts can also be signed with [minisign](https://jedisct1.github.io/minisign/) by publishing an additional `.minisig` file for every artifact.
+(Example: `zls-linux-x86_64-0.1.0.tar.xz.minisig`)

 ## Development